facebookresearch/hydra/website/docs/plugins/optuna_sweeper.md

 ```

 The `custom_search_space` configuration option refers to the `configure` function in `example/custom-search-space-objective.py`.
 This method accepts both a DictConfig with already set options and the trial object which needs further configuration.
 In this example we limit `z` the difference between `x` and `z` to be no more than 0.5.
+Note that this `custom_search_space` API should be considered experimental and is subject to change.
 </details>

 ### Order of trial configuration